-Risk Evaluation for Cyclic Aliphatic Bromide Cluster (HBCD Cluster)
+Risk Evaluation for Cyclic Aliphatic Bromide Cluster (HBCD)

 On this page:

-- Scope of HBCD cluster risk evaluation under amended TSCA
+- Risk Evaluation of HBCD under Amended TSCA

-- Review of HBCD cluster prior to the Lautenberg Act
+- Review of HBCD prior to Amended TSCA

 After releasing the scope documents, the dockets for each of the first 10 chemicals were open for public comments.
 Read EPA’s Responses to Public Comments Received on the Scope Documents for the First Ten Chemicals for Risk Evaluation under TSCA.
 This document addresses cross-cutting public comments received in response to EPA publishing the scope documents.

-Prior to the Lautenberg Act, EPA began the review of the HBCD cluster and published the following information.
+Prior to the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA began the review of HBCD and published the following information.